joe-pier/projects/README.md

 # projects
-these are all my projects

-these are just some of the projects i made for some of the cs classes i attended and some other stuff i made by myself and for my final thesis
+these are just a fraction of the projects i worked for some of the cs classes i attended and some other stuff i made by myself and for my final thesis